madcerto/intelquackcore.github.io/portfolio.md

 feature_image: images/port1.jpg
 ---

 **Sam Gregg** is a current Film Student, as well as a freelance photographer, video editor, and photojournalist.
 If you have any questions about my work, or would like to work together, please reach out to me via email: **sam@quackcore.com**.
-Prints of all my work are available for purchase [here](https://quackcore.darkroom.com/).

 {% include image_caption.html imageurl="/images/port2.jpg" title="Old City Philadelphia" caption="Shot on Olympus OM-1, Kodak Gold 200" %}